 Speak to past guests: Get the warts and all lowdown from anyone who’s done a similar style of safari, whether it’s a family, riding, mobile, etc.

 Once we've designed your itinerary, we'll advise you about which flights you need.
 If you have a travel agent you trust and have used before, great.
 If not, we'll introduce you to a flight consultant experienced with Africa travel who'll book flights on your behalf.
-Minimise stress and maximise value using these tips:
+Minimise stress and maximize value using these tips:

 Know that most carriers issue flight schedules 11 months in advance